-Apricots are delicious when cooked together with dried plums, with chicken, tajine, or with roast pork.
+Apricots are delicious cooked together with dried plum to flavor chicken, tajine, and with roast pork.

 In pies, apricots can be quite tangy.
-Lay a layer of equal parts sugar and flour on the bottom of your pastry dough.
+Layer equal parts sugar and flour along the bottom of your pastry dough.

 Dried apricots are a great reviver before or after physical exercise.